 3. Adopt a sustainable travel mindset

-With more than two thirds of travellers willing to pay a bit more to make their travel as environmentally sustainable as possible (see our previous blog post on Sustainability), reap the rewards firsthand of adopting and promoting more sustainable tourism practices.
+With more than two-thirds of travellers willing to pay a bit more to make their travel as environmentally sustainable as possible, reap the rewards firsthand of adopting and promoting more sustainable tourism practices.
 From sourcing locally where possible to paying attention to your environmental footprint, small changes can have profound impacts and help create authentic and unforgettable experiences for the most conscientious of customers.